SquawkyToucan/Game-of-Life/README.md

-# Game-of-Life
+# Conway's Game of Life

-Conway's Game of Life simulator
+*Conway's Game of Life simulator built in Processing*